callumsmits/rt1/readme.md

 #rt1 - software to make and render molecular movie animations
 rt1 is designed to make and render molecular movie animations.
-The software provides a framework allowing you to load pdb files and easily generate atomic simulations rendered directly to movies.
-The software scales to generating and rendering scenes containing millions of atoms.
+The software provides a framework allowing you to load PDB ([Protein Data Bank](http://www.rcsb.org/pdb/home/home.do)) files and easily generate atomic simulations rendered directly to movies.
+The software is capable of generating and rendering scenes containing millions of atoms.
 It is multi-threaded and uses OpenCL on either GPUs or CPUs to accelerate the rendering.
 It will also automatically use multiple GPUs to further accelerate rendering.

 #Features
 - Generate and animate complex atomic simulations